lymhust/caffe_torch_binding/README.md

 gradInput = net:backward(input, gradOutput)
 ```

-Use can also use it inside a network as nn.Module, for example:
+User can also use it inside a network as nn.Module, for example:

 ```lua
 require 'caffe'